 In practice, reconciliation brings together police and residents in joint communication, research, and commitment to practical change to foster the mutual trust essential for effective public safety partnerships.
 It is an approach that has been successful in Germany and South Africa and is quickly gaining ground across America.
 In the six pilot sites of the National Initiative, police and communities are embarking on reconciliation processes as part of a systemic rethinking of public safety.
 The Stockton Police Department, in particular, has demonstrated what reconciliation can look like in practice.
-Since 2016, beginning with a framework created by the National Network for Safe Communities, Police Chief Eric Jones has held dozens of "listening sessions" with historically marginalized groups.
+Since 2016, Police Chief Eric Jones has held dozens of "listening sessions" with historically marginalized groups.
 During these meetings, law enforcement collects group concerns and individual narratives describing residents' interactions with police.
 The discussions are often followed by further research, or "fact finding" to produce a clear, objective account of the history that necessitated the reconciliation process in the first place.